-Far East Mobility has worked on the ongoing Ulaaanbaatar BRT planning and design throughout 2016 and up to May 2017, as a partial BRT conceptual design.
+Far East Mobility has worked on the Ulaaanbaatar BRT planning and design throughout 2016 and up to May 2017, as a partial BRT conceptual design.
 Some updates on the project are available at the following articles: Ulaanbaatar BRT plans and designs taking shape (November 2016) and Smart cards provide accurate, comprehensive data in Ulaanbaatar (May 2016).
 This work was a follow-up to earlier BRT planning carried out by Karl Fjellstrom, Wenxuan Ma, Xiaomei Duan, Derek Trusler and others in Ulaanbaatar in 2011.
+Far East Mobility was also awarded a contract in 2018 to provide planning and technical input during the engineering design stage, but the postponement and what now seems apparent cancellation of the engineering design stage meant that this input never eventuated.

 During the years from the earlier BRT planning work in 2011, traffic conditions deteriorated greatly in Ulaanbaatar.